Philipp Max, the Augsburg left-back with as many assists as Bayern Munich's Thomas Müller

 Ever heard of Philipp Max?
 No?
-Where have you been while the Augsburg defender has set up more goals than Bayern Munich's FIFA World Cup-winning forward Thomas Müller and his colleague for club and country, Philipp Lahm's successor Joshua Kimmich.
+Where have you been while the Augsburg defender has set up as many goals as Bayern Munich's FIFA World Cup-winning forward Thomas Müller and more than his colleague for club and country, Philipp Lahm's successor Joshua Kimmich.

-If Augsburg are in the hunt to qualify for European football in 2018/19, Max’s game-changing ability at left-back has been a key factor.
+If Augsburg can look forward to another season of German top-flight football with room to spare, Max’s game-changing ability at left-back has been a key factor.

-bundesliga.com takes a closer look at the forward-thinking defender whose wand of a left foot has cast a spell over opponents this season and catapulted him into contention for a place in Germany’s 2018 FIFA World Cup squad.
+bundesliga.com takes a closer look at the forward-thinking defender whose wand of a left foot has cast a spell over opponents all season long...

 Watch: Max orchestrates Augsburg's Matchday 4 win in Frankfurt